involveMINT/iMPublic/ladr/0003-local-saving.md

 ## Consequences

 Local Saving has negligible consequences on the involveMINT application and the user's device.
 Users will now be able to recover their poi form inputs when they reload the application.

+This significantly improves ease of use of the POI forms, as it prevents data from being lost during the POI process in case of interruption.